 Start collecting empty medicine blisters so the next time you are able to visit your Superdrug pharmacy, you can drop them off in the dedicated collection boxes.
 Start collecting your little packs now and start making a big impact!

 Find out more here: Everything you need to know about in-store recycling at Superdrug

 Recycle your mobile phone

 O2 allows you to sell your old phone (from any network) through their O2 recycle scheme.
 You can also recycle tablets, MP3s, Kindles and wearables.
 All of the phones go to O2’s recycling partners to be processed in an environmentally friendly manner.

-Devices can be recycled in store…
+Devices can be recycled in store or online…

 Simply visit o2recycle.co.uk and follow the instructions.

 For Cups Sake Bins